-Choosing Flowers and Foliage
+Choosing Flowers and Foliage For Your Floral Designs

-Spike or line flowers are tall, slender flowers which are used to form the outline shape of a design.
+Spike Flowers: Spike or line flowers are tall, slender flowers which are used to form the outline shape of a design.
 They are called line flowers because of their linear shape.
 Examples are gladioli, stock, delphiniums, snapdragons, tuberose, molucca balm and blossom.

-Form flowers make up the largest part of, and give weight to an arrangement.
+Form Flowers: Form flowers make up the largest part of, and give weight to an arrangement.
 Examples include roses, carnations, chrysanthemums, camellias, asters, dahlias, gerberas, ranunculus and zinnias.

 Focal Point :The focal point is the centre of interest, to which the eye is first attracted.
 Every design should have a focal point, which is often the largest or most beautiful flower.
-It is usually the same type of flower as the other feature flowers used in the design.
 It should attract the eye momentarily.
 The eye should then flow on to the other flowers.

-Filler flowers are small flowers which are used between the main flowers.
+Filler Flowers: Filler flowers are small flowers which are used between the main flowers.
 Fillers help to give a light airy look to a design.
 Examples are gypsophila, misty, waxflower, thryptomene, statice and Queen Anne’s lace.
 Take care not to overcrowd a design with filler flowers or the result can be too busy.

 Don’t Overcrowd: Do not overcrowd your arrangement with flowers or foliage; what you leave out is just as important as what you put in.

 When more than two and less than ten flowers are used, it is often easier to work with an uneven number.
 If you have more than ten, it does not matter.
 In modern designs this rule is often disregarded.